ZellyDev-Games/OpenSplit/docs/architecture.md

 func HelloWorldEvent(ctx context.Context) {
   // "session.helloworld" is arbitrary, but <module>:<event> seems to be a standard practice.
   // The second argument will be serialized to JSON and sent over the websocket.
-  // SessionService has a helper method, emitEvent that you should use that wraps runtime.EventsEmit.
+  // SessionService has a helper method, emitEvent that you should use that wraps platform.EventsEmit.
 This is for testing purposes:
   // the ctx passed to Events.Emit must be the one that comes from the App.Startup callback back in main.
   // emitEvent no-ops if the ctx is invalid, allowing unit testing.
 I'll show both here for completeness. runtime.EventsEmit(ctx, "session:helloworld", "Hello World!")